Fremantle Stuff > Cantonment Hill. See also the separate page for images.

 Cantonment Hill is so called because there was a cantonment (military barracks) nearby.
 The road now called Queen Victoria St was formerly Cantonment Road, also indicating the promixity of the barracks.
 The Artillery Barracks (now Army Museum) in the banner photo above was built 1910-13.
 The Signal Station in the centre was in use only 1956-64, after which it was superseded by the Fremantle Ports building.

 The Cantonment (military barracks) was established soon after 1829, when the colony was proclaimed.
 I assume it was near where the Army Museum now is, on the western side of the Hill and adjacent to the southern side of Cantonment Road (which is now called Queen Victoria St) although the standard histories are not explicit.
 Hitchcock (1929) mentions the road three times, but never the barracks as such.
 Ewers (1971) mentions the Cantonment only once and only in connexion with the cross-river ferry, referring to it as if everyone knew where it was.
 He writes that, 'In 1835 the ferry was shifted to the Cantonment ...'
 (19) which obviously suggests it was close to the river.
 At that time, Cantonment Road might have been the nearest road thereto — if Beach St had not yet have been made a road.
-So if the Cantonment was indeed on the southwestern side of the road to which it gave the name, it would have seemed that that point on the riverbank was 'at the Cantonment' — probably more or less at the bottom of where Burt St is now.
+So if the Cantonment was indeed on the southwestern side of the road to which it gave the name, it would have seemed that that point on the riverbank was 'at the Cantonment' — perhaps near the corner of what are now Burt and Queen Victoria Streets.

 The first Signal Station was on Arthur Head, but moved to Cantonment Hill in 1929.
 The current building was constructed by the Port of Fremantle in 1956.
-It was superseded by the current signal station on the Fremantle Port Authority building on Victoria Quay in 1964.
+It was superseded by the current signal station on the Fremantle Ports building on Victoria Quay in 1964.

 The new signal station on the Cantonment Hill is nearing completion and all being well, should be tenanted by the beginning of May.
 The well designed cabin is of a greater durability than most buildings, and is even bolted to its substantial concrete foundations to defy the severest southerly busters.
 This site is ideal for the purpose, for the old signal station, owing to the amount of building in the background, had long outlived its usefulness.
 Sunday Times, Sunday 14 April 1929, p.
 3.